-In the recent years, the situation has drastically changed with the advent of new network scanner tools as ZMap [10] and Masscan [51], able to achieve scan rates in excess of 10 Mpps, which let a IP/32 scan complete in less than five minutes.
-This has led to a huge increase of sporadic and regular scans, including the malicious ones: as documented in [26], using a network telescope, authors detected over 10 million scans from about 1.5 million hosts during January 2014.
-These are mainly regular scans, with daily [3] or lower frequency [52, 57].
-Despite only a tiny fraction of these scans target more than 1% of the monitored IPv4 address space, they generate the majority of the unsolicited traffic hitting the darknet.
-Anycast censuses, such as those we performed in [18], raise the spatial requirement to another level, since the same target needs to be actively probes from multiple vantage points: experimentally, several hundreds vantage points have been shown to provide a good geographical coverage [20].
-As such, to the best of our knowledge we are not aware of any IPv4 anycast survey with the exception of [18].
+In the recent years, the situation has drastically changed with the advent of new network scanner tools as ZMap [17, 33] and Masscan [7], able to achieve scan rates in excess of 10 Mpps, which let a IP/32 census complete in less than five minutes.
+This has led to a huge increase of sporadic and regular scans, including malicious ones: as documented in [32], using a network telescope, authors detected over 10 million scans from about 1.5 million hosts during January 2014.
+These are mainly regular scans, with daily [9] or lower frequencies [57, 61].
+Despite only a tiny fraction of these scans target more than 1% of the monitored IPv4 address space, they generate the majority of the unsolicited traffic hitting the darknet[32].
+Anycast censuses, such as those we performed in [24], raise the spatial requirement to another level, since the same target needs to be actively probed from multiple (specifically, hundreds [26]) vantage points.
+As such, to the best of our knowledge, we are not aware of any IPv4 anycast census studies except [24].